translearn/safeMotionsRisk/README.md

 ## Installation

-This branch was tested using Python 3.12 and Ray 2.49.1.
 The required dependencies can be installed by running:

     pip install -r requirements.txt